possibilities/cliable/README.md

   An app specific environment variable prefix that will be used to match environment variables for inclusion in app state.
 Uses [yargs#env](https://github.com/yargs/yargs#envprefix).

-* `commandHandlers` _type: object, required_

-  An object where the keys are command names and values are functions that receive CLI input and the resolved dependencies.
-It is responsible for returning an array of objects representing any side-effects the command should cause.

-* `dependencyResolvers` _type: object, optional_

-  An object where the keys are resolve names and values are functions that know how to obtain the required data.

 * `sideEffectProcessors` _type: object, optional_

   An object where the keys are side effect names and values are functions that know how to process the side effect.

-* `appDependencies` _type: array[string], optional_

-  A list of names from `dependencyResolvers` that need to be loaded when the CLI is run with or without a command present.
-This useful for smaller apps where commands are not needed or when there is a dependency that should be resolved for every command.

-* `appCommands` _type: array[string], optional_

-  If list of names from `commandHandlers` that will be called when the CLI is run with or without a command present.
-This is useful for smaller apps where commands are not needed or when there is a process that should run before every command.

 ### `CommandSpec`